 Work While Studying and Post-Study Work in Singapore

-Singapore, a bustling cosmopolitan hub in Southeast Asia, is renowned for its world-class education system and thriving job market.
-It’s no surprise that many international students choose this vibrant city-state as their destination for higher education.
+Singapore, this bustling cosmopolitan hub in Southeast Asia, stands out not only for its world-class education system but also for its thriving job market.
+It’s no surprise therefore that many aspiring scholars choose this vibrant city-state as their higher education destination.
 One of the significant advantages of studying in Singapore is the opportunity to work while pursuing your degree and after graduation.
 In this article, we will explore the regulations, benefits, and practical tips for students who want to embark on this dual journey of education and employment in the Lion City.

 Can International Students Work in Singapore While Studying